How Good Is GPT-5.5 for Cybersecurity?

 Because GPT-5.5 crossed OpenAI's "High" threshold, the release came with the strongest safeguards of any GPT launch to date.
 OpenAI describes training the model to refuse clearly malicious requests, plus "automated classifier-based monitors [that] detect signals of suspicious cyber activity and route high-risk traffic to a less cyber-capable model" as detailed here.

 For legitimate security teams, this creates friction.
 Exploit reproduction in a lab, payload crafting for sanctioned engagements, and adversary emulation, all of which worked on earlier models, are now more likely to hit refusals.
-OpenAI's answer is the Trusted Access for Cyber program, which vets defenders and grants access to GPT-5.4-Cyber, a permissive variant tuned for binary reverse engineering, vulnerability research, and other advanced defensive workflows.
+OpenAI's answer is the Trusted Access for Cyber program, which vets defenders and grants access to cyber-permissive variants tuned for binary reverse engineering, vulnerability research, and other advanced defensive workflows.
 The Hacker News reports that the program has already helped fix more than 3,000 vulnerabilities and is being expanded to thousands of individual defenders.

 Where does GPT-5.5 fall short for security work?